 Real Solutions for the Low Income Segment

-Speakers: Octavio Verduzco, Customer Assistance Programs Manager, Southern California Gas Company
+Speakers: Octavio Verduzco, CARE & Assistance Programs Manager, Southern California Gas Company

-Shawn Collins, Director of The Energy Project, Opportunity Council
+Shawn Collins, Director of The Energy Project, a program of Opportunity Council

 10:45 AM – 12:00 PM